How to Sleep With Hemorrhoids?

 When to See a Doctor?

 Nevertheless, if you try to treat your hemorrhoids and the problem doesn’t get better – or it gets worse – you should see a doctor.
-You might require alternative treatments that directly look at removing hemorrhoid or forcing it to shrink in size.
+You might require alternative treatments that directly look at removing hemorrhoids or forcing them to shrink in size.

 Furthermore, if your hemorrhoid is extra painful and bleeds a lot, you may have what is known as thrombosed hemorrhoids.
 This is when a blood clot forms, and while it still may not be serious, it is best to see a doctor just in case.